hans-jorg/EFM32GG-STK3700-GCC/22-Using-uC-OS2/README.md

 19  Using uC/OS-II
 ==================

-uC/OS II is a proprietary[24] real time preemptive kernel with a small footprint.
-It can be downloaded from www.micrium.com for non commercial purposes.
-If it is used in a commercial product, there are license fees.
+uC/OS-II was a proprietary[24] real time preemptive kernel with a small footprint.
+It was developend by Micrium but it could be downloaded from the micrium web site.
+It was free for non commercial purposes.
+If it is used in a commercial product, there were license fees.
+But Micrium was bought by Silicon Labs and sometime after it, the software was made available in GitHub.
+A company called Weston Embedded assumed the development of the the micrium software including the uc/OS-II.

-The main features of uC/OS II are:
+The main features of uC/OS-II are:

 -   Preemptive
 -   Coded in (mainly) C